nus-cs2103-AY2425S1/ip/docs/README.md

 ## Adding deadlines

-// Describe the action and its outcome.
+// Describe the count.action and its outcome.

 // Give examples of usage